TKscoot/FastDLGrabber/README.md

 # FastDLGrabber
-Downloads Maps from a FastDL
+Downloads Maps from a FastDL from any Source game.

 How do you get the url of a fastdl you might think? sv_downloadurl